 For people from about 14 to 24 on the Autistic Spectrum, there's a "Transitions to Adulthood" group that primarily communicates online.
 Contact firstname.lastname@example.org for information on this group.

-CHADD of Northern California offers a number of services for both adults and the families of kids and teenagers with ADD or ADHD.
-Go to http://www.chaddnorcal.org/index.htm to access their schedule of support group meetings and find parent trainings.
+CHADD of Northern California offers a number of services for both adults and the families of kids and teenagers with ADHD.
+Visit their website to access their schedule of support group meetings and find parent trainings.

-CARE Parent Network offers parent support including peer facilitated groups, workshops, a newsletter and they put on a biannual conference in the East Bay.
+CARE Parent Network offers parent support including peer facilitated groups, workshops, newsletters, and a biannual conference in the East Bay.
 Contact CARE for an intake evaluation, since the groups are not open to drop ins.
 This organization has groups for both Spanish and English speaking families.
-Email Louise Schneiders at LSchneidersCARE@aol.com or call 925-313-0999 x101.
+Email Louise Schneiders at LSchneiders@careparentnetwork.org.

-You can also find local groups, meetings and social get-togethers for adults with Asperger's and other special needs, as well as families of kids with Asperger's Disorder and other ASDs at Meetup.com.
-Specific groups may change, but try http://www.meetup.com/asperger/ for adults with Asperger's.
+Meetup.com is also a helpful resource in finding local groups, meetings, and get-togethers for adults with Asperger's and other special needs, as well as families of kids with Asperger's Disorder.

-The Springstone School in Lafayette, California and the Orion Academy, in Moraga, California are schools for kids with Asperger's and NLD.
-They both offer different informational and support opportunities.
-Check their websites regularly for up to date information.
+The Springstone School in Lafayette and the Orion Academy in Moraga are schools for kids with Asperger's and NLD.
+They offer different informational and support opportunities, so you should check their websites regularly for up-to-date information.

-The Father's Circle at http://www.thefatherscircle.org/ meets the 4th Thursday of every month in Pleasanton.
+The Father's Circle meets in Pleasanton.
 This is a group for fathers of children with special needs.
-Check out their online schedule, plus some interesting links there as well.
+Check their website for their online schedule, and find some interesting links there as well.

-There is an online group at yahoo groups called eastbayautism.
+There is an online group on Yahoo Groups called eastbayautism.

-The Creekside School in San Jose, CA offers periodic trainings for parents in Floortime/DIR.
+The Creekside School in San Jose offers periodic trainings for parents in Floortime/DIR.
 Their events pages has downloadable information as well.

-For adult social activities, check out Abantey, The Role Play Workshop, not specifically for ASD individuals, but welcoming all.
+For adult social activities, check out Abantey, a Role Playing Workshop.
+Abantey is not specifically for ASD individuals, but welcomes all.

 All sorts of activities for adults on the autism spectrum are available through Aascend in San Francisco.
 Their newsletter gives updated information.

-About.com:Autism has a excellent, extensive site with information on just about any topic related to autism, including Asperger's, and they take a moderate, balanced stance.
-This is the site where I send newly diagnoses clients.
-They have a regular newsletter too.
+About.com's website Verywell is very extensive, with information on just about any topic related to autism, including Asperger's.
+This is the site where I send newly diagnosed clients.
+Verywell has a regular newsletter too.

 Parents Helping Parents (PHP) is located in San Jose, but they hold events throughout the Bay Area, and their resource list is extensive.

-Insurance Issues: For help dealing with insurance issues, some parents have had luck with http://www.insurancehelpforautism.com/, and the Yahoo group http://health.groups.yahoo.com/group/kaiserspectrumkids/ although I'm not familiar with them.
+Insurance Issues: For help dealing with insurance issues, some parents have had luck with Autism Speaks Insurance and Yahoo's Kaiser Spectrum Kids, although I'm not particularly familiar with them.